-- 1. Candidates have five years to complete and successfully defend the dissertation research or project development after passing the qualifying examination. - 2.
-Candidates will schedule their dissertation defenses after receiving approval from the dissertation committee chair (or co-chairs). - 3.
-Candidates must submit (but not yet have published) the results of their dissertation or project work for publication in a refereed journal and/or complete a patent application prior to the conferral of a degree.
+4. Candidates have six years to complete and successfully defend the dissertation research or project development.

+5. Candidates will schedule their dissertation defenses after receiving approval from the dissertation committee chair (or co-chairs).

+6. Candidates must submit (but not yet have published) the results of their dissertation or project work for publication in a refereed journal and/or complete a patent application prior to the conferral of a degree.

-Grades and Grading Grades are awarded to each student for academic credit completed at the University.
+Grades and Grading

+Grades are awarded to each student for academic credit completed at the University.
 A grade is assigned by the instructor responsible for the course in which the student is enrolled, using the following grading scale to indicate the quality of the student's academic work.

 Grade Description Numerical Value

-А Superior achievement 4.00
+A Superior achievement 4.00

 В Average achievement 3.00

 F Fail 0.00

 CD Doctoral Studies Complete Not applicable

 CR Credit Not applicable

 CX Doctoral Studies Incomplete Not applicable

-Ι Incomplete Not applicable
+I Incomplete Not applicable

 IP In progress Not applicable

 NP No Pass Not applicable

 NR Not reported Not applicable

 Р Pass Not applicable

 TR Transfer credit Not applicable

 W Withdrawal Not applicable

 WA Administrative withdrawal Not applicable

 WF Withdrawal after the period to withdraw with a "W" grade 0.00